 Her journey into genealogy began over 40 years ago as a hobby with her dad.
 It became an obsession and the two of them could be found at family gatherings asking endless questions.
 Her mom taught her to love jigsaw puzzles as a child.
 The lessons she learned from that are to look at problems and their solutions from many different angles.

 Janette speaks at conferences all over the world, now virtually, but previously in person.
 She has published articles on genealogical research in The Association of Professional Genealogists Quarterly, The Tennessee Historical Quarterly, Avotaynu, and Galitzianer.
 Most recently, she wrote “Genealogy at a Glance: Finding Eastern European Jewish Ancestors,” part of the Genealogy at a Glance series.
-Except during this period of COVID, she travels extensively in Eastern Europe doing archival research and accompanying clients on visits to their ancestral villages.
+She travels extensively in Eastern Europe doing archival research and accompanying clients on visits to their ancestral villages.